mlangill/MicrobeDB/README.md

 MicrobeDB
 =
 ##ABOUT##
-* MicrobeDB provides centralized local storage and access to completed Archaea and Bacteria genomes.
+* MicrobeDB provides centralized local storage and access to completed archaeal and bacterial genomes.

 * MicrobeDB contains three main features.

 1. All "flat" files associated with the each genome are downloaded from NCBI (http://www.ncbi.nlm.nih.gov/genomes/lproks.cgi) and stored locally in a directory of your choosing.

 2. For each genome, information about the organism, chromosomes within the organism, and genes within each chromosome are parsed and stored in a MySQL database including sequences and annotations.